 WorkCompCollege.com’s Workers’ Recovery Professional Certification program focuses on both the technical skills necessary to effectively assist injured employees (the what), but also delves into the “whole person” biopsychosocial realm necessary to achieve truly superior results (the why).
 Our program is truly community-driven, developed by dozens of skilled volunteers whose primary desire is to improve outcomes for all involved in workers’ comp.
 But don’t take our word for it.
 Check it out for yourself:

-If you want to see what coursework will look like, watch the 7 minute video below.
+If you want to see what coursework looks like, watch our 7 minute course tutorial.
 And thank you for your interest in making workers’ compensation be the best it can be.